Liverpool pilot cutter number 2, 1953

-The Edmund Gardner is not usually open to the public but free tours are available during July and August.
-You can also see inside with the online tour.
+The Edmund Gardner is not usually open to the public but free tours are available in July and August.
+You can also see inside with our online tour.

 The Edmund Gardner's historic importance has been recognized by the National Historic Ships Committee, which has included the vessel in its National Core Collection of Historic Ships.
 She has also received the World Ship Trust's award as an outstanding example of ship preservation.

 Find out more about the history of the ship on this website:

 View of port side from forward